galabarquerom/GraphCEP/README.md

 To run our experiments follow these steps:

-- In ‘config.properties’ set ‘NUM_EVENTS’ to 5000, 10000, 20000 or 30000
+- In ‘config.properties’ set ‘NUM_EVENTS’ to 5000, 10000, 20000 or 30000.
-- Set ‘DELAY’ to TRUE to test with a delay and set to FALSE otherwise
+- Set ‘DELAY’ to TRUE to test with a delay and set to FALSE otherwise.
-- Right click on Main.java file on ‘MotorbikeGraph’ project and located on src/main/java/com/cor/graphx: Run as -> Java Application
+- Right click on Main.java file on ‘MotorbikeGraph’ project and located on src/main/java/com/cor/graphx: Run as -> Java Application.

 Results will be shown on the console.
 The two last log messages of MotorbikeEventGenerator class will show the execution time of sending all simple events selected in the configuration file and the start timestamp.
 Note that when the last simple event has been sent all complex events haven't been processed.
 To calculate the exact execution time of processing complex events it is necessary to substract the start timestamp to the timestamp of the last complex event produced (first value in the tuple of the last log message in the console).